noxdafox/pebble/doc/index.rst

       *function* is the function which is about to be scheduled.
       *args* and *kwargs* will be passed to the function respectively as its arguments and keyword arguments.

+   .. function:: map(function, *iterables, chunksize=None)
+      Returns an iterator equivalent to map(function, iterables).

+      *chunksize* controls the size of the chunks the iterable will be broken into before being passed to the function.
+If None the size will be controlled by the Pool.

    .. function:: close()